wso2/docs-is/en/includes/references/conditional-auth/api-reference.md

         </tr>
       </tbody>
     </table>

-    ??? details "Supported templates"

     The following table contains the supported templates and the associated data.
         <table>
           <thead>
             <tr>